home page Contact Us

 to assist in completing the FFA/4-H livestock auction arena with funds for the bleachers and other infrastructure.
 This is our main recipient.

 WCC Foster & Kinship Education Foundation (https://www.yolofostercare.com/79-foster-care-and-adoption/24-fkce-stands-for-care.html) The Yolo Foster Care education program, operating through Woodland Community College, helps families and children manage the challenges faced by foster, kinship and adoptive families.
-Funds we contribute will be used for holiday gifts for the foster kids.
+Funds we contribute will be used for care packages for up to 115 Foster Youth throughout the year, including gift cards and essential items.

 Make It Happen (https://www.mihyolo.org/